 In order to maintain the physical security of our chops, we generally have them stored in secured locations accessible only to authorized employees.
 Although we monitor such authorized employees, the procedures may not be sufficient to prevent all instances of abuse or negligence.
-There is a risk that our employees could abuse their authority, for example, by entering into a contract not approved by us or seeking to gain control of one of our subsidiaries or affiliated entities.
+There is a risk that our employees could abuse their authority, for example, by entering into a contract not approved by us or seeking to gain control of one of our subsidiaries or the VIEs.
 If any employee obtains, misuses or misappropriates our chops and seals or other controlling intangible assets for whatever reason, we could experience disruption to our normal business operations.
 We may have to take corporate or legal action, which could involve significant time and resources to resolve and divert management from our operations.

-PRC regulation of loans and direct investment by offshore holding companies to PRC entities may delay or prevent us from using the proceeds of our initial public offering to make loans or additional capital contributions to our PRC subsidiaries and affiliated entities, which could harm our liquidity and our ability to fund and expand our business.
+PRC regulation of loans and direct investment by offshore holding companies to PRC entities may delay or prevent us from using the proceeds of our initial public offering to make loans or additional capital contributions to our PRC subsidiaries and the VIEs, which could harm our liquidity and our ability to fund and expand our business.

 To utilize the proceeds of the initial public offering in the manner described in "Use of Proceeds" in the registration statement, we currently have plans for using 25% of the proceeds in China.
-As an offshore holding company of our PRC subsidiaries and affiliated entities, we are permitted under PRC laws and regulations to provide funding to Shanghai Fuxi, our wholly-owned PRC subsidiary, through loans or capital contributions, and to our VIEs and the subsidiaries of the VIEs through loans.
+As an offshore holding company of our PRC subsidiaries and the VIEs, we are permitted under PRC laws and regulations to provide funding to Shanghai Fuxi, our wholly-owned PRC subsidiary, through loans or capital contributions, and to the VIEs through loans.
 However, such uses are subject to PRC regulations and approvals.
 For example:

-- loans by us to Shanghai Fuxi, which is a foreign-invested enterprise, cannot exceed statutory limits and must be registered or filed with the State Administration of Foreign Exchange of the PRC, or SAFE, or its local counterparts; - loans by us to our affiliated entities, which are domestic PRC entities, must be filed with the relevant government authorities and must also be filed with SAFE or its local counterparts; and - capital contributions to Shanghai Fuxi must be filed with the Ministry of Commerce or its local counterparts and must also be registered with the local bank authorized by SAFE.
+- loans by us to Shanghai Fuxi, which is a foreign-invested enterprise, cannot exceed statutory limits and must be registered or filed with the State Administration of Foreign Exchange of the PRC, or SAFE, or its local counterparts; - loans by us to the VIEs, which are domestic PRC entities, must be filed with the relevant government authorities and must also be filed with SAFE or its local counterparts; and - capital contributions to Shanghai Fuxi must be filed with the Ministry of Commerce or its local counterparts and must also be registered with the local bank authorized by SAFE.

-There is currently no statutory limit to the amount of funding that we can provide to Shanghai Fuxi through capital contribution, and we can provide funding to Shanghai Fuxi, our VIE and the subsidiaries of the VIE through loans as long as the loan amount does not exceed twice the amount of their net assets calculated in accordance with PRC GAAP.
-The maximum aggregate amount that we can loan to Shanghai Fuxi, our VIE and the subsidiaries of our VIE may vary with changes in the relevant entities' net assets at the time of calculation.
-As of the date of this annual report, subject to completion of statutory procedures with relevant government authorities and banks, we can loan an estimated maximum of approximately RMB262.3 million (US\$41.6 million) to Shanghai Fuxi and an estimated maximum of approximately RMB511.1 million (US\$81.0 million) to our VIE and the subsidiaries of our VIE.
+There is currently no statutory limit to the amount of funding that we can provide to Shanghai Fuxi through capital contribution, and we can provide funding to Shanghai Fuxi, the VIEs through loans as long as the loan amount does not exceed twice the amount of their net assets calculated in accordance with PRC GAAP.
+The maximum aggregate amount that we can loan to Shanghai Fuxi, the VIEs may vary with changes in the relevant entities' net assets at the time of calculation.
+As of the date of this annual report, subject to completion of statutory procedures with relevant government authorities and banks, we can loan an estimated maximum of approximately RMB250.3 million (US\$36.1 million) to Shanghai Fuxi and an estimated maximum of approximately RMB475.7 million (US\$68.6 million) to the VIEs.